 Our cash balances are held in numerous locations throughout the world.
 The majority of our cash is held outside of the United States and may be repatriated to the United States but, under current law, would be subject to United States federal income taxes, less applicable foreign tax credits.
 Repatriation of some foreign balances is restricted by local laws.
-We have not provided for the

-United States federal tax liability on these amounts for financial statement purposes as this cash is considered indefinitely reinvested outside of the United States.
+We have not provided for the United States federal tax liability on these amounts for financial statement purposes as this cash is considered indefinitely reinvested outside of the United States.
 Our intent is to meet our domestic liquidity needs through ongoing cash flows, external borrowings, or both.
 We utilize a variety of tax planning strategies in an effort to ensure that our worldwide cash is available in the locations in which it is needed.

-On December 31, 2015, we had \$8.5 million, \$28.7 million, \$5.3 million, \$8.1 million and \$2.4 million of cash and cash equivalents in the United States, the PRC, Asia (excluding the PRC), Europe, and South America, respectively.
+On December 31, 2016, we had \$3.3 million, \$22.1 million, \$5.3 million, \$19.6 million and \$0.3 million of cash and cash equivalents in the United States, the PRC, Asia (excluding the PRC), Europe, and South America, respectively.
 We attempt to mitigate our exposure to liquidity, credit and other relevant risks by placing our cash and cash equivalents with financial institutions we believe are high quality.

-On October 9, 2014, we extended the term of our Amended and Restated Credit Agreement ("Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") to November 1, 2017.
-The Amended Credit Agreement provided for a \$55.0 million line of credit ("Credit Line") that may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
-On September 3, 2015, we entered into the Second Amendment to the Amended Credit Agreement in which the Credit Line was increased to \$65.0 million.
-On November 10, 2015, we entered into the Third Amendment to the Amended Credit Agreement in which the Credit Line was increased to \$85.0 million.
-On February 3, 2016, we entered into the Fourth Amendment to the Amended Credit Agreement in which the Credit Line was temporarily increased to \$105.0 million through March 15, 2016, after which the Credit Line will revert back to \$85.0 million.
-Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were \$13 thousand at December 31, 2015.
+On September 19, 2016, we extended the term of our Amended and Restated Credit Agreement ("Amended Credit Agreement") with U.S. Bank National Association ("U.S. Bank") to November 1, 2018.
+The Amended Credit Agreement provides for an \$85.0 million line of credit ("Credit Line") that may be used for working capital and other general corporate purposes including acquisitions, share repurchases and capital expenditures.
+On January 18, 2017, we entered into the Sixth Amendment to the Amended Credit Agreement in which the Credit Line was temporarily increased to \$105.0 million through April 15, 2017, after which the Credit Line will revert back to \$85.0 million.
+Amounts available for borrowing under the Credit Line are reduced by the balance of any outstanding letters of credit, of which there were \$13 thousand at December 31, 2016.